-This study is preliminary research, it has explored the level of critical thinking skills of unde 25 duate biology education students in the subject of Cell and Molecular Biology.
-This study reveals that students' critical thinking skills in the topic "Structure and Function of Cell Membranes" are categorized at the primary level.
+This study is preliminary research that explored the level of critical thinking skills of undergraduate biology education students in the subject of cell and molecular biology.
+This study revealed that students' critical thinking skills in the topic "Structure and function of cell membranes" are categorized at the primary level.
 Most students have not been able to make "Conclusions and related results".
 They show inconsistent what they know, and their answers are oversimplified that there are no implications.
 Only the "Collection of information" indicator is categorized in the intermediate level.
 On this indicator, students' critical thinking skills were in the developing step.
 They tried to answer with all of the information they knew even though they had not been able to analyze and synthesize their answers.
-Furthermore, studen g critical thinking skills have no significant relation to their gender and GPA scores despite the differences in critical thinking scores in each indicator
+Furthermore, students' critical thinking skills have no significant relation to their gender and GPA scores despite the differences in critical thinking scores in each indicator.

 In line with the results, some ways are needed to improve students' critical thinking skills.
-Theoretically, this research implies that critical thinking more than just forming opinions or argues, but as a part of cognitive skill which includes all aspects like Identification and explanation of issues, collection of information, recognition context and assumption 24 valuation and synthesis of information, and the last one is conclusions and related outcomes.
+Theoretically, this research implies that critical thinking is more than just forming opinions or argues.
+Moreover, it is as a part of cognitive skill which includes several aspects including identification and explanation of issues, collection of information, recognition context and assumptions, evaluation and synthesis of information, and the last one is conclusions and related outcomes.
 Therefore, critical thinking skills must be trained continuously in the learning process.
 Practically, this conclusion implies facilitating students with textbooks containing critical questions of the topics studied.
-The textbook's design needs to be integrated with critical questions related to Cell and Molecular Biology concepts.
+The textbook's design needs to be integrated with critical questions related to cell and molecular biology concepts.
 In addition, textbooks are required to use language (Indonesia) that students easily understand.
-The tex to oke can also have added aspects of metacognition, such as self-regulation for student learning, which is part of critical thinking.
-The integrati 31 of critical thinking and metacognition aspects in one textbook will be ex 19 ted to synergize and ultimately improve students' critical thinki 28 skills.
-Furthermore, the textbooks can be used by lecturers and students to facilitate their learning to improve students' critical thinking skills, especially in Cell and Molecular Biology courses, or can be developed in other courses.
+The textbooks can also have added aspects of metacognition, such as self-regulation for student learning, which is part of critical thinking.
+The integration of critical thinking and metacognition aspects in one textbook will be expected to synergize and ultimately improve students' critical thinking skills.
+Furthermore, the textbooks can be used by lecturers and students to facilitate their learning to improve students' critical thinking skills, especially in cell and molecular biology courses, or can be developed in other courses.